Mastodon

 The short answer

-- It makes money in legitimate, disclosed ways.
-Mostly CFDs (which are a separate product), securities lending, FX spreads on currency conversion, interest spread on cash, and the optional Trading 212 Plus subscription.
+• It makes money in disclosed ways.
+Mostly CFDs (a separate product), securities lending, FX spreads on currency conversion, interest spread on cash, and the optional Trading 212 Plus subscription.

-- It is not free in the way Robinhood was sometimes free.
-The US-style payment-for-order-flow model is effectively banned for UK retail brokers under MiFID II rules.
+• It is not free in the way Robinhood was sometimes free.
+US-style payment-for-order-flow is effectively banned for UK retail brokers under MiFID II.

-There is a trick.
-The trick is that financial services have always made money in opaque ways, and "commission-free" is just shifting which opaque way generates the revenue.
+"Commission-free" shifts which fee generates the revenue rather than removing it.
 Hargreaves Lansdown's 0.45% platform fee is visible.
 Trading 212's FX spread on a USD stock purchase, or the interest it earns on your uninvested cash, is less visible.
 Less visible is not the same as fraudulent.

 How Trading 212 is actually regulated